-Evidence of a dark and inglorious period in the history of Italy can be found on, of all places, some of Rome's manhole covers!
+Evidence of a dark and inglorious period in the history of Italy can be found, of all places, on some of Rome's manhole covers!

 In addition to the famous four letters 'SPQR', a few manhole covers also sport an image of the fasces lictoriae, an emblem of authority in the world of ancient Rome.
 The bundles (fasces) of elm rods, bound together with an axe, would be carried by the officials (lictors), who preceded magistrates when they appeared in public.

 Fast forward to late 19th century Italy and the name fasces had come to be used by a number of political groups of varying political persuasions.
 In 1919 Benito Mussolini founded the Fasci Italiani di Combattimento, which, in 1921, became the Partito Nazionale Fascista (National Fascist Party).
 A year later, on October 28th, Mussolini organised the 'March on Rome', after which King Vittorio Emanuele III invited him to form a government.
 The Era Fascista was born and the image of the fasces lictoriae was resurrected.
 The symbolism of the fasces suggested strength through unity: a single rod is easily broken, while the bundle is difficult to break.